jackburkhardt/site-old/content/projects/northwestern-minecraft.md

 Here are some key tenets of my design of these servers and how I went about implementing them:

 ### Accessibility for new or inexperienced players
+A driving goal of my design was for this server to accommodate players of any skill level, whether they've never played before or have been playing for a decade.
+I explain more about how this works below, but some key focuses were on providing resources for help and allowing extra or more advanced content to be optional for inexperienced players.

 Upon logging in, players would receive a book with information about the server itself, its rules, and any custom content.
 We also had [written documentation](https://docs.google.com/document/d/1M3Pj1upfYACaIvH_9hX_CI2bOQamLUoKqvhOX_qquZ0/edit?usp=sharing) for some common server commands that players would frequently find themselves using.
 For the first two maps, we also chose to implement cross-compatibility between Java and Bedrock editions of the game, so that console or mobile users could also join in.
 This feature was later removed in map 3 due to moderation difficulties and missing Minecraft features that hurt the Bedrock player experience.

 ### Focus on community building